AlexETay7/Differential-Leveling-for-Civil-Engineers/README.md

 #### 4. Output Display

-- The calculated results, including shot number, description, initial elevation, height of the target, and height of the instrument, are displayed in a results section.
+- The calculated results, including shot number, description, initial elevation, height of the target, and height of the instrument, are displayed below the leveling tool.

 #### 5. Validation